Jeffrey Fermin

 7. Prompt for generating final investigation reports

-When finalizing an investigation, compiling all the details, findings, and policy references into a comprehensive report can be time-consuming and prone to error.
+When finalizing an investigation, compiling all details, findings, and policy references into a thorough report can be time-consuming and prone to error.
 A well-structured final report ensures consistency and clarity, providing a clear record for future reference and legal or compliance review.

 "Create a formal investigation report template that includes sections for findings, policy violations, recommendations, and supporting attachments."